gumeo/academic-kickstart/content/post/weight-loss.md

 ## Physio Training and Diet

 The surgery fixed most of the difference in slack, but it takes a long time to recover from it.
 Now I'm almost a year post-surgery, and I have been in some pretty intense physio training to try to get the leg as strong as the healthy one.
 I still haven't started running, but one of the reasons for that is that running has a high impact on the knee joint, which scales with weight.
 My physical therapist said that when you run, the impact on the knee is four times the bodyweight.
 Not sure about the exact numbers, but it is definitaly true that the impact scales with weight.
-So loosing weight is a crucial part of the recovery process, such that I can hopefully get back to some of the sport activities I was doing prior to the accident.
+So losing weight is a crucial part of the recovery process, such that I can hopefully get back to some of the sport activities I was doing prior to the accident.

 In terms of BMI, I was overweight (BMI 29), when I had the accident.
 My fat percentage was around 15%, so I was in pretty good shape.
 Note that BMI was designed to measure malnutrition, and doesn't take fat percentage into account, so quite a lot of athletes and people with more muscles will be measured as overweight, although they are in ok shape.
 After the surgery I had to use crutches and was not allowed to put weight on the leg for the first 12 weeks.
 I gained weight and at the end of the summer 2018, when I started walking, my BMI was 30.5.
 I was in the obese range, I had not been training anything intense for a year, so it was time to do something if I ever wanted to do sports again.